E-Printer/Booking-system2/README.md

 **Services**

-A services section with tables, details and pricing options for the different services on offer.
+A services section with tables, details and pricing options for the different sessions available.

 **The Footer**